NewGaea/adinjo-journalist/grammar/02b_writing.md

 ## Romanization

-When writing Adinjo Journalist in latin script, three orthographies are available.
+When writing Adinjo Journalist in latin script, three orthographies are available:

 ### Simple Romanization